nine7nine/Wine-NSPA/README.md

 ### Pi Mutexes Support (Optional)

 I have been working on replacing Wine's pthread_mutex implementation with PI Mutexes, via Librpti: https://github.com/nine7nine/librtpi ...
-This means implementing Priority Inheritance within Winei-NSPA, which has some tangible benefits/advantages:
+This means implementing Priority Inheritance within Wine-NSPA, which has some tangible benefits/advantages:

 __"...to bridge the gap between the glibc pthread implementation and a functionally correct priority inheritance for pthread locking primitives, such as pthread_mutex and pthread_condvar.
 Specifically, priority based wakeup is required for correct operation, in contrast to the more time-based ordered wakeup groups in the glibc pthread condvar implementation.".__